-Copies of the class syllabus, course handouts and several short readings will be available to download on Studium.
-The anthology we will be using, The Short Story and Its Writer: An Introduction to Short Fiction, 8th edition, 2011 (ISBN 978-0-312-59623-1) is edited by Ann Charters [Tenth edition (2019) is also available]
+Copies of the class syllabus, course handouts and several short readings will be available as PDF files in the course website (Studium).
+The anthology we will be using, The Short Story and Its Writer: An Introduction to Short Fiction, 9th edition, 2015 is edited by Ann Charters [Tenth edition (2019) is also available]

 March-Russell, Paul.
 The Short Story.
 An Introduction.
 Edinburgh: Edinburgh University Press, 2009.

 Cox, Ailsa.
 Writing Short Stories.
 New York: Routledge, 2005.